Miꞌkmaq: Covenant Chain of Peace and Friendship Treaties

-Between 1725 and 1779, the Mi'kmaq, Wolastoqey (Maliseet), and Peskotomuhkati (Passamaquoddy) signed numerous treaties, commonly referred to as the Covenant Chain of Peace and Friendship Treaties, through which they entered into a "peaceful relationship with the British Crown."
-The Mi'kmaq assert that through these treaties—which were referenced as legal precedent by the Supreme Court of Canada in R v Marshall—the Mi'kmaq "did not cede or give up their land title and other rights."
+Between 1725 and 1779, the Miꞌkmaq, Wolastoqey (Maliseet), and Peskotomuhkati (Passamaquoddy) signed numerous treaties, commonly referred to as the Covenant Chain of Peace and Friendship Treaties, through which they entered into a "peaceful relationship with the British Crown."
+The Miꞌkmaq assert that through these treaties—which were referenced as legal precedent by the Supreme Court of Canada in R v Marshall—the Miꞌkmaq "did not cede or give up their land title and other rights."

 Some historians have asserted that first treaty signed in 1725, after Father Rale's War, did not cede hunting, fishing, and gathering rights.
-The Halifax Treaties (1760–1761), marked the end of warfare between the Mi'kmaq and the British.
+The Halifax Treaties (1760–1761), marked the end of warfare between the Miꞌkmaq and the British.

-The 1752 Peace and Friendship Treaty Between His Majesty the King and Jean-Baptiste Cope, on behalf of the Shubenacadie Mi'kmaq has been cited in the Supreme Court of Canada's 1985 decision in R v Simon.
-In his 2002 book on the Marshall case, historian William Wicken said that there is no written documentation to support this assertion that Cope made the treaty on behalf of all the Mi'kmaq.
+The 1752 Peace and Friendship Treaty Between His Majesty the King and Jean-Baptiste Cope, on behalf of the Shubenacadie Miꞌkmaq has been cited in the Supreme Court of Canada's 1985 decision in R v Simon.
+In his 2002 book on the Marshall case, historian William Wicken said that there is no written documentation to support this assertion that Cope made the treaty on behalf of all the Miꞌkmaq.
 With the signing of various treaties, the 75 years of regular warfare ended in 1761 with the Halifax Treaties.

-Although the treaties of 1760–1761 contain statements of Mi'kmaq submission to the British crown, later statements made by Mi'kmaq reveal that they intended a friendly and reciprocal relationship, according to the 2009 book, Nova Scotia: a pocket history, by Saint Mary's University history professor, John G. Reid and Brenda Conroy.
-In the early 1760s, there were approximately 300 Mi'kmaq fighters in the region and thousands of British soldiers.
-The goals of the Mi'kmaq treaty negotiators engaged in the 1760 Halifax treaty negotiations, were to make peace, establish secure and well-regulated trade in commodities such as furs, and begin an ongoing friendship with the British crown.
-In return, the Mi'kmaq offered friendship and tolerance of limited British settlement, although without any formal land surrender, according to Reid and Connor.
-To fulfill the reciprocity intended by the Mi'kmaq, that any additional British settlement of land would have to be negotiated, and accompanied by giving presents to the Mi'kmaq.
-The documents summarizing the peace agreements failed to establish specific territorial limits on the expansion of British settlements, but assured the Mi'kmaq of access to the natural resources that had long sustained them along the regions' coasts and in the woods.
+Although the treaties of 1760–1761 contain statements of Miꞌkmaq submission to the British crown, later statements made by Miꞌkmaq reveal that they intended a friendly and reciprocal relationship, according to the 2009 book, Nova Scotia: a pocket history, by Saint Mary's University history professor, John G. Reid and Brenda Conroy.
+In the early 1760s, there were approximately 300 Miꞌkmaq fighters in the region and thousands of British soldiers.
+The goals of the Miꞌkmaq treaty negotiators engaged in the 1760 Halifax treaty negotiations, were to make peace, establish secure and well-regulated trade in commodities such as furs, and begin an ongoing friendship with the British crown.
+In return, the Miꞌkmaq offered friendship and tolerance of limited British settlement, although without any formal land surrender, according to Reid and Connor.
+To fulfill the reciprocity intended by the Miꞌkmaq, that any additional British settlement of land would have to be negotiated, and accompanied by giving presents to the Miꞌkmaq.
+The documents summarizing the peace agreements failed to establish specific territorial limits on the expansion of British settlements, but assured the Miꞌkmaq of access to the natural resources that had long sustained them along the regions' coasts and in the woods.
 Their conceptions of land use were quite different.
-In his 2003 book about the British expulsion of the Acadians, University of Cincinnati history professor, Geoffrey Plank, described the relationship between the Mi'kmaq and Acadians as strong.
-The Mi'kmaq believed they could share their traditional lands with both the British and the Acadians—with the Mi'kmaq hunting as usual, and getting to the coast for seafood.
+In his 2003 book about the British expulsion of the Acadians, University of Cincinnati history professor, Geoffrey Plank, described the relationship between the Miꞌkmaq and Acadians as strong.
+The Miꞌkmaq believed they could share their traditional lands with both the British and the Acadians—with the Miꞌkmaq hunting as usual, and getting to the coast for seafood.